apache/pekko-management/docs/src/main/paradox/bootstrap/index.md

 #### Graceful shutdown

-Pekko Cluster can handle hard failures using a downing provider such as Lightbend's split brain resolver discussed below.
+Pekko Cluster can handle hard failures using a downing provider such as the split brain resolver discussed below.
 However this should not be relied upon for regular rolling redeploys.
 Features such as `ClusterSingleton`s and `ClusterSharding` can safely restart actors on new nodes far quicker when it is certain that a node has shutdown rather than crashed.